Tobie Goedewaagen: Later life

 On 5 September 1944, after broadcasts alleged that Breda had been liberated by Allied forces, Goedewaagen was spotted at Utrecht station with his family, his possessions wrapped in a bedspread hung on his back.
 They fled for Germany, and Goedewaagen earned a research degree from Berlin University.
 With the end of the Second World War, however, he was unable to escape the repercussions of his actions, and he was arrested by the British on 29 May 1946 in Löhne in Westphalia.
 His professorship in Utrecht had been revoked the previous year.

 Goedewaagen was held for four days, then extradited to the Netherlands.
 Awaiting trial, he wrote about Johann Wolfgang von Goethe and his Faust; he also began working on his memoirs.
-His trial by the Special Court of Justice began on 1 December, with prosecutor Frans van Voorst tot Voorst demanding fifteen years' imprisonment for Goedewaagen, whom he denounced as a "first-class know-it-all who would never have advanced in normal times".
+His trial by the Special Court of Justice began on 1 December 1946, with prosecutor Frans van Voorst tot Voorst demanding fifteen years' imprisonment for Goedewaagen, whom he denounced as a "first-class know-it-all who would never have advanced in normal times".
 (Note: Original "... een betweter eersteklas, die in normale tijden geen voet aan de grond zou hebben gekregen".)
 In his defence against charges that he had mandated the viewing of propaganda films, pressured media companies to publish images, and dissolved broadcasting associations, Goedewaagen argued that he had taken his wartime actions to prevent a greater calamity.
-He did not, however, renounce his involvement in the NSB.
+At the same time, Het Binnenhof reported that appeared to remain supportive of NSB.